-The School of Music offers a BM in Music Therapy.
+The School of Music offers a BM in Music Therapy, as well as a MME and a PhD.
 The undergraduate music therapy program provides full preparation for entry into the profession.
 Graduates are prepared for general music therapy practice in a variety of settings.
 The KU music therapy program is approved by the American Music Therapy Association.
 Individuals who complete the program are eligible to take the national music therapy certification board examination.

 Sample of Related Skills